Nagendra1997/libmesibo/tutorial.md

 ### Prerequisites

-You MUST go through following prerequisites before you read further.
+You MUST go through the following prerequisites before you read further.

 - Installed the Mesibo Real-Time C/C++ shared Library by referring to the installation instructions [here](https://mesibo.com/documentation/install/linux/) -